NightSay2002/Spotify-lyrics-overlay/README.md

 - `Client Secret`
 - `Redirect URI`

-These values are stored locally on your machine, not in the repo.
+These values are stored locally on your machine.

 ### Spotify Setup